What is Community Housing?

 Community housing is a form of affordable housing working alongside private housing in the open market.
 Typically, community housing organisations are not-for-profit groups meeting housing need through a range of affordable rental and home ownership options.
 They provide an alternative to the public housing provided by Kāinga Ora (formerly Housing New Zealand) and local authority housing.

-Community Housing Organisations provide around 19,300 homes throughout New Zealand.
+Community Housing Organisations provide around 19,200 homes throughout New Zealand.

 In your area you will find a range of community housing services.
-They may be provided by Iwi or Pacific groups, they might provide tenancy advice services, or they might be a local community housing trust.
+They may be provided by iwi or Pacific groups, they might provide tenancy advice services, or they might be a local community housing trust.
 They provide warm, safe, dry, affordable homes through a range of housing options that include: emergency housing, affordable rental or home ownership assistance.
 Some organisations may provide additional wrap-around support services directly, whilst others ensure links are available as needed for their residents.
 CHA is the voice for all these kinds of organisations and more.

 The Community Housing Regulatory Authority is an independent agency within the Ministry of Housing and Urban Development which registers and regulates community housing providers in New Zealand.
 Organisations which demonstrate the ability to meet the CHRA Performance Standards become registered as a ‘Community Housing Provider’.
 Since 2014, Registered CHPs have been able to provide homes to those on the Public Housing Register and access the Income Related Rent Subsidy.
-Other community housing organisation who are not Registered cannot access the IRRS, but still offer other affordable housing options for rent and purchase.
+Other community housing organisations who are not Registered cannot access the IRRS, but still offer other affordable housing options for rent and purchase.

 The community housing sector in New Zealand is small compared to other countries and we know there are many New Zealanders who still need access to good housing.
-Community providers are striving to increase the number of homes available to see all New Zealanders well housed.
+Community providers are striving to increase the number of homes available to see all New Zealanders well-housed.

 Community Housing FAQs